 - Skin is so much more than skin deep; it is thickest on the soles of the feet, 1.4 mm deep and thinnest around the eyes at 0.5 mm thick.

-- The skin helps to retain water and important body fluids and electrolytes.
+- The skin helps to retain water and essential body fluids, and electrolytes.

 - Skin is a protective barrier to harmful toxins, such as UV light, chemicals and foreign bodies.